Vie chretienne Cosmos Arts Engin de recherches Plan du site

 The compliance demanded of the masses was insured by a wide variety of methods, fear being the primary method.
 Following examples set in totalitarian regimes such as Nazism or Stalinism[7], early on in the Covid crisis, technocrats, such as Anthony Fauci, were quickly installed as a scientific priesthood, with powers no politician had ever wielded based on the irresistible 'Truth of Science'.
 Rather than relying on oracles to justify policy decisions, this scientific priesthood relied on the magic of statistics[8] (Covid infections, Covid cases, Covid deaths...) to justify their decisions.
 And this scientific priesthood endlessly intoned the hypnotizing mantra: "Follow the Science", "Follow the Science", "Follow the Science"... which, stripped of the pseudo-science rhetoric, was nothing more than an invitation to accept the technocrat's absolute power and mindlessly submit to their dictates (despite their many incoherences in policy and resulting violations of constitutional rights).

 professor of pharmacology Jean-Bernard FourtillanFurthermore, pressure for compliance came from another quarter as Covid lockdowns insured social isolation, which cut people off from their grass-root social networks and putting them at mercy of the State[9].
 Massive media compliance with the official Covid narrative also created the illusion of an irresistible social current accepted by all.
 With others not so easily coerced, such as critics voicing opposition to the official narrative, if they were deemed an actual threat to the Covid narrative, bullying and intimidation were employed.
 In many Western nations, nurses and doctors were blackmailed into compliance with threats to lose their licence to practice medicine if they dared voice criticism of the official Covid narrative.
 This was effective with the vast majority in the medical system.
-In France government officials went to far as to use Soviet-era KGB tactics when in 2020 they had professor of pharmacology Jean-Bernard Fourtillan arrested and interned in a psych ward (as well as freezing his bank account...) for views he expressed in the HoldUp documentary that was critical of French government Covid policies (see article by Smits below).
+In France government officials went so far as to use Soviet-era KGB tactics when in 2020 they had professor of pharmacology Jean-Bernard Fourtillan arrested and interned in a psych ward (as well as freezing his bank account...) for views he expressed in the HoldUp documentary that was critical of French government Covid policies (see article by Smits below).

 Desmet calls this mass compliance phenomenon "mass formation psychosis".
 Such mass formation psychosis explains why, for the most part, Germans in the 1930-40s placidly accepted atrocities committed by the Nazi party, and it explains why so many people in the world today support medical apartheid and violations of the rights of the unvaccinated.